Joe Childs

-Joseph Childs (1884–1958) was a French-born, British-based flat racing jockey.
+Joseph Childs (6 May 1884 – 5 February 1958) was a French-born, British-based flat racing jockey.
 He won fifteen British Classics in a 35-year career, the last ten years of which were spent as jockey to King George V. He was known for riding a slow, waiting race, and also for having a short temper which regularly saw him at odds with his trainers and owners.

 Early life

 Childs was born in Chantilly into a racing family.
 His father had ridden successfully in France, and his grandfather had worked at the stables of Peter Price in Newmarket.
 There were also four brothers – Albert, Arthur, Charles and Henry – who all became jockeys.
-Joe would go on to be the foremost of these, but Charles would win the 1916 St. Leger on Hurry On, two years before Joe himself won it.
-Albert became a trainer in Marseilles, France.
+Joe would go on to be the foremost of these, but Charles Charlie Childs would win the 1916 St. Leger on Hurry On, two years before Joe himself won it.
+Albert became a trainer in Marseille, France.

 Childs was married to Emily Lavis (1887–1914) like Childs she was from a racing family, born in Chantilly and the daughter of racing trainer Alfred James Lavis, they had one child Joey who died in 1916.